gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/publish-procedure.md

 Add an entry with the latest feature & plug-in versions, copied from the publish script output.

-## Prepare a new Wiki page to announce the release
+## Prepare a new blog post to announce the release

-Add a new page to the project web.
+Add a new file to the `_posts/plugins/releases`.

 Name the post like: *Release v2.9.3 201508190739*, title: *Version 2.2.1-201404120702 released*.